2024

 • Nielsen Ad Intel coverage

-Why Mintel?
+Why Choose Mintel?

-Gain access to high quality market research with every purchase of Mintel’s consumer reports.
-Here's what else you can expect when buying from us:
+Access high-quality market research with every purchase of Mintel’s consumer reports.
+Here’s what else is included in your report purchase:

-After your purchase is completed, you’ll receive an invitation to join Mintel’s Clients Portal which provides instant access to supplementary insights from Mintel’s industry experts.
+• Access to Mintel’s Clients Portal: After your purchase is completed, you’ll receive an invitation to join Mintel’s Clients Portal, providing instant access to supplementary insights from Mintel’s industry experts.

-Mintel’s bespoke consumer data is presented as an interactive website, so you can deep dive into your chosen topic, explore demographics and download specific statistics.
+• Interactive Databook: Mintel’s bespoke consumer data is presented as an interactive website, so you can deep dive into your chosen topic, explore demographics and download specific statistics.

-Using Mintel’s custom presentation tool, you can easily incorporate selected research data and analysis into a tailor-made presentation to win over clients and stakeholders.
+• Custom Presentation Tool: Easily incorporate selected research data and analysis into a tailor-made presentation to win over clients and stakeholders.

-Browse our sample PDF report below:
+Take a look at a sample PDF report below:

 Please Note: All of the figures, graphs, and tables in this sample report have been redacted.